 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, principal and interest on long-term debt obligations, claims and judgments, and compensated absences are recorded only when payment is due.
+However, principal and interest on long-term debt obligations, claims and judgments, compensated absences, pension contributions and OPEB contributions are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures.
 Proceeds of long-term debt obligations and acquisitions under capital leases are reported as other financing sources.

 Significant revenue sources of the individual nonshared governmental funds that are susceptible to accrual include grants when eligibility requirements are met from the federal government.
-All other revenue sources including fees, interest, and investment income are considered to be measurable and available only when cash is received.
+All other revenue sources including fees, interest, and investment income are considered to be measurable only when cash is received.

-Grant revenues earned but not received by the Department within sixty days after June 30, 2014 are reported as deferred inflow of resources.
+Grant revenues earned but not received by the Department within sixty days after June 30, 2015 are reported as deferred inflow of resources.